4/5

 Rice Purity Test Online

-The original version of the Rice Purity Test is significantly outdated, so we have replaced some of the questions with more relevant ones and divided them into four scales: sexual purity, moral behavior, bad habits, and law compliance.
+The original Rice Purity Test is significantly outdated, but we’ve revamped it with more relevant and modern questions.
+Our version is divided into four categories: sexual purity, moral behavior, bad habits, and law compliance, giving you a well-rounded assessment of your "innocence" today.

 Instruction